vaidantgarg60/razorpay-clone/README.md

 ## ⭐ Razorpay Clone ⭐

-It's a website that has been designed to mimic the design gof thee  apopular Indian payment gateway, Razorpay.
+It's a website that has been designed to mimic the wdesign gof thee  apopular Indian payment gateway, Razorpay.

 ⭕ **This Site is Fully Responsive**
 <br>